danrodgar/RIntroCourse/RTutorial.md

 ```

-Basic R
+Basic R - Matrices
 ========================================================

-Matrices
-  + a matrix: is a two-dimensional object
+A matrix: is a two-dimensional object
   + created using the “matrix” function